 Trump can’t stop the energy transition

 Progressive forces will be more powerful if we combine them.
 That’s one reason for hope, and there are others.
-Trump has chosen a disastrous path, as have Wilders in Holland, Orbán in Hungary, Le Pen in France, and other right-wing populist leaders who want to go But the climate doesn’t care about politicians who pretend we can keep ourselves safe from the big, bad world by shutting our eyes.
+Trump has chosen a disastrous path, as have Wilders in Holland, Orbán in Hungary, Le Pen in France, and other right-wing populist leaders who want to go back in time.
+But the climate doesn’t care about politicians who pretend we can keep ourselves safe from the big, bad world by shutting our eyes.
 Climate change confronts us with the connectedness of all people on earth.
 The worldwide grief, fear, and frustration at Trump’s victory has highlighted that connectedness.

 Just as Trump can’t alter the laws of thermodynamics – warming will proceed despite his denial, since more CO2 in the atmosphere will trap more heat – he won’t be able to stop the global energy transition either.
 It’s already well underway, in places far and wide.